Organizer: Francesco Bullo, UC Santa Barbara

 Speaker: Anton Proskurnikov, Politecnico di Torino

-Title: Non-quadratic S-Lemma and Contractivity of Lur'e-type Systems
+Title: Non-quadratic S-Lemma and contractivity of Lur'e-type systems

 Abstract: The S-Lemma was proposed by Yakubovich as a criterion of the existence of a quadratic Lyapunov function in the Lur’e problem of absolute stability.
 A natural question arises: can non-Euclidean norms (or squared norms) serve as Lyapunov functions in stability problems?
 This talk presents a novel non-polynomial S-Lemma that leads to constructive criteria for the existence of Lyapunov functions of the type \(V(x)=\|Rx\|_pˆ2\) (squared weighted \(\ell_p\)-norm).